ORACLE

 The shard whispers in your dreams: rows of numbers cascading like waterfalls, each one a life, each one a choice, each one a cost someone else paid.
 You wake understanding something you can't explain.

 INSUFFICIENT DATA FOR MEANINGFUL ANSWER But you didn't ask a question.
-The Player's Shard
+What the Fragments Want

 Integration Stages